Coveros-GitHub-Sandbox/selenified/README.md

 gradle selenified -Pgroups=virtual
 ```
 ## Viewing Results
-To view test results, navigate to the newly created target-output folder within the framework directory.
-Within
+To view test results, navigate to the newly created output folder within the framework directory.
+This will
-SecureCI™ you can view these results through the browser.
-Open the index.html file: this is a file generated by
+be either `target` if run with Gradle or Maven, `target-output` if run through an IDE, or a custom directory
+if run with Ant.
+Navigate to the folder of the runner used to execute the tests, and locate the `reports.html` file.
+Open this
+file in a browser.
+This will give an overview of the tests run, showing the number of tests executed, passed,
+skipped and failed.
+Additionally each test is listed in a table, with high level information about it.
+Links
+to detailed reports are provided, for more information on each step run.
+If running through a build tool such as Gradle, Maven, or Ant, they will produce an additional reports file.
+Open
-TestNG, and will list all of the test suites run.
-Each test suite will contain a link on the left side of the
+the index.html file which will list all of the tests run.
+Clicking on the `Reports` link on the upper left frame,
-table.
-Clicking each of these links will bring up a page showing the individual suite listed on a framed page.
-Click the results link.
-The right frame will then show each test run within the suite.
-Red highlights indicate
-failure, yellow a skip, and green a pass.
-Each test will have a description and other information about the test run.
-Along with the general results listed under the suite, navigating to the ”reporter output link” will provide links
+loads a frame with high level information about it.
+Links to detailed reports are provided, for more information
+on each step run.
-to detailed results for each test run.
-Clicking on each of these links will display a step by step procedure about
+Clicking on each of these links will display a step by step procedure about what was run, in addition to details
-what was run, in addition to details about the test.
+about the test.
 These steps and information are also very useful for debugging.
-They will alert if elements are missing, locators are bad, or anything else.
-Both locators and associated IDs are
+They will alert if elements are
+missing, locators are bad, or anything else.
+Both locators and associated IDs are listed to make fixing tests or
-listed to make fixing tests or the app easier.
+the app easier.

-If running within SecureCI™ and Jenkins, TestNG produces a JUnit XML results file.
-This is great for storing
+Additionally, a JUnit XML results file is produced.
+This is great for storing results/metrics within Jenkins, or
-results/metrics within Jenkins, and tracking trends.
-Additionally, consider archiving testing results to go along
+other CI tools and tracking trends.
+Additionally, consider archiving testing results to go along with these
-with these trending results.
+trending results.

 ### Packaging Results
 If you'd like to zip up your test reports along with screenshots, include the 'packageResults' system property